apple/swift-protobuf/Documentation/API.md

 cannot translate between binary and JSON encodings without having the type information available.
-If you need to translate objects between binary and JSON encodings, you should carefully read to documentation comments for `Google_Protobuf_Any.register()` which explains how to make your custom types available to the decode/encode machinery for this purpose.
+If you need to translate objects between binary and JSON encodings, you should carefully read the documentation comments for `Google_Protobuf_Any.register()` which explains how to make your custom types available to the decode/encode machinery for this purpose.